PROJECT: Somewhere You Need To Know – High School Multimedia Storytelling Grade 7-12

 LOCATION: Tumbler Ridge is a small town in northern British Columbia, Canada

 GOAL: Produce a student-lead video that celebrates what makes their community so unique

-PROCESS: Our sessions started with creating a vision for the project and brainstorming with all the classes searching for possible stories.
+PROCESS: Our multimedia storytelling sessions started with creating a vision for the project and brainstorming with all the classes searching for possible stories.
 This process helps students see their community with new eyes.
 We’re not obligated to include everything we come up with, at the beginning we want to create a swirl of energetic ideas that catch everyone up in the excitement.

 Being a remote northern community located in the mountains is what makes life in Tumbler Ridge so unique.
 Bears walk through town, most people hunt and fish and take quads mudbogging (and apparently often get stuck and run over).
 On day one we’re just writing it all down and using our conversations as a way to discover the story we want to tell.

 DAY TWO: There were a handful of students who played guitar and brought their instruments to the next session as we started writing music and lyrics for our song.
 The inspiration for the lyrics came from one moment as we talked about how people often refer to small towns like Tumbler as being, ‘in the middle of nowhere’ and that sparked a conversation…if Tumbler is the middle of nowhere…where is the center of somewhere?
 Vancouver?
 London?
 New York?
 And who gets to say?

 We created storyboards and shot lists, and students who wanted to be on camera, acting or speaking were able to volunteer.
 Part of learning to tell a story is recognizing the value of finding our voice to tell our story.
 It’s up to us…no one can do it for us.